raysantoscom/raysantoscom.github.io/_posts/2015-09-21-well-educated-mind-3.md

 1. Write the chapter's title at the top of the journal's page.

 2. Read the chapter once from start to finish without stopping.
-Write down notes only for sentences, quotes, thoughts, or ideas that catch your attention during your reading.
+Feel free to write down notes for sentences, quotes, thoughts, or ideas that catch your attention during your reading.

 3. After the chapter reading is completed, identify the chapter's major sections and read the chapter again.
 After reading each section, write in your own words a summary of the section.
 Ask yourself the following questions while writing the summary:
   - What is the author's most important point?